IdahoLabResearch/HyPAT/README.md

 ###  Usage: Data Analysis with "Absorption Plots" Tab

-This tab is similar to the "Permeation Plots" tab.
-It calculates the hydrogen transport properties permeability, diffusivity, and solubility from experimental absorption data obtained using a Sieverts'-type apparatus.
+The "Absorption Plots" tab calculates the hydrogen transport properties permeability, diffusivity, and solubility from experimental absorption data obtained using a Sieverts'-type apparatus.
 HyPAT does this while allowing for batchwise data analysis of multiple files.
 The required user inputs and associated errors are highlighted in yellow.
 Thickness (mm), mass (g), volume (cm<sup>3</sup>), and molar mass (g mol<sup>-1</sup>) are the